 python3 rmake.py -d

-Build library dependencies and library in your local directory.
-The -d flag only needs to be used once.
-For subsequent invocations of rmake.py it is not necessary to rebuild the dependencies.
+Build the library dependencies and library in your local directory.
+The -d flag only has to be used once.
+For subsequent invocations of rmake.py it’s not necessary to rebuild the dependencies.

 python3 rmake.py

-Build library in your local directory.
-It is assumed dependencies have been built.
+Build the library in your local directory.
+It is assumed the dependencies have been built.

 python3 rmake.py -i

-Build library, then build and install hipBLAS package in C:\hipSDK.
-You will be prompted for sudo access.
-This will install for all users.
-If you want to keep hipBLAS in your local directory, you do not need the -i flag.
+Build the library, then build and install the hipBLAS package in C:\\hipSDK.
+You will be prompted for admin access.
+This installs it for all users.
+To restrict hipBLAS to your local directory, do not use the -i flag.

 python3 rmake.py -n

-Build library without functionality provided by rocSOLVER. rocSOLVER, rocSPARSE, and rocPRIM dependencies will not be needed.
-This flag has no effect when building with cuda backend.
+Build the library without the functionality provided by rocSOLVER.
+The rocSOLVER, rocSPARSE, and rocPRIM dependencies will not be required.
+This flag has no effect when building with a NVIDIA CUDA backend.

-The client contains executables in the table below.
+The client contains the executables listed in the table below.

 Executable name